WangNianyi2001/WangNianyi2001/README.md

 			<kbd>deprecated</kbd>
 			<kbd>Win32</kbd>
 			<kbd>C++</kbd>
-			A 2D game framework that I wrote to use in the final project of my OOP class.
+			A 2D game framework.
-			<small>(Yes, I was required to make a game with Win32 in a modern game-dev lecture, WTF)</small>
+			<small>(This is an assignment of a modern day game-dev lecture, and Win32 is required, WTF?)</small>
 		</td>
 	</tr>
 	<tr>